 both primary and secondary materials, which provides a deeper understanding of what

-a doubling of global primary materials use between today and 2060.
-Population and
+The report projects a doubling of global primary materials use between today and 2060.

-converging per capita income growth drive the growth in materials use.
-However, structural
+Population and converging per capita income growth drive the growth in materials use.

-change, especially in non-OECD countries, and technology improvements partially dampen
+However, structural change, especially in non-OECD countries, and technology improvements

-that growth.
-Metals and non-metallic minerals are projected to grow more rapidly than
+partially dampen that growth.
+Metals and non-metallic minerals are projected to grow

 The world’s consumption of raw materials is set to nearly double by 2060 as the global economy expands and living standards rise, placing twice the pressure on the environment than we are seeing today.

 » What economic mechanisms drive material use and how will this affect the environment?

 On 18 February 2019, our team of experts of the OECD Environment Directorate debated on the projections for materials use to 2060.